Sargodha Division

 Sargodha Division is an administrative division of Punjab province, Pakistan.
 Sargodha city is the capital of the division.
-Divisions are the third tier of government below the federal and provincial levels.
+Divisions are the third tier of government in Pakistan, below the federal and provincial levels.

 In 2000, local government reforms abolished administrative divisions and raised the districts to the new third tier of government.
 But in 2008, the division system was revived after the restoration of democratic government system.

 Demographics

 Population

 According to 2023 census, Sargodha division had a population of 9,591,275, roughly equal to the population of Sweden or the US state of Michigan.
-The literacy rate across the division stands at 63.19%, with males at 73.36% and females at 52.65%.
+The overall literacy rate of the division was 63.19%, with males at 73.36% and females at 52.65%.

 Geography

 Sargodha division shares borders with Gujrat, Mianwali, Rawalpindi and Faisalabad divisions.